Libero Grassi: Refusal to pay pizzo

-Death
+Death and aftermath

-Grassi eventually had his shop broken into in early 1991 and the exact amount of money that had been demanded of him was stolen.
+Grassi eventually had his shop broken into in early 1991, and the exact amount of money that had been demanded of him was stolen.
 An unsuccessful arson attack on his shop soon followed.
 The 67-year-old Grassi was gunned down in the Via Vittorio Alfieri in Palermo at 7:30 in the morning on 29 August 1991, less than a year after taking his stance against the Mafia.
 He was shot in the head three times as he walked from his home to his car.
 No witnesses came forward.
 After the killing, 10,000 people took to the streets to protest his murder.

-On 26 September 1991, TV hosts Santoro and Maurizio Costanzo dedicated a joint five-hour nationwide television programme to the memory of Grassi in a unique cooperation between the public Rai Tre and the private Canale 5, with the participation of anti-Mafia judge Giovanni Falcone.
+On 26 September 1991, TV hosts Santoro and Maurizio Costanzo dedicated a joint five-hour live nationwide television programme to the memory of Grassi in a unique cooperation between the public Rai Tre and the private Canale 5.
+The first part of the programme, named "Per Libero Grassi", was televised live by Rai from Teatro Biondo in Palermo, hosted by Santoro with a. o. the city's mayor present.
+After 11 p.m., Canale 5 took over with Costanzo as host and the participation of anti-Mafia judge Giovanni Falcone as guest.
+The event became coined as the "relay race for Libero Grassi" and was characterized as "one of the most important civil and media events in Italian history."
+Nevertheless, it was not until 2004 that the grassroots movement Addiopizzo finally broke the silence and stimulated public support in the matter.

 Grassi's wife, Pina Maisano, and their children, Davide and Alice, tried to keep the family firm going.
 "I was terrified for their safety so, as the threats continued after Libero's killing, we reluctantly agreed to allow a state holding to run the company with Davide keeping a share," Pina recalled.
 It eventually went bankrupt.

 Killers convicted

 It took some time, but killer Mafioso Salvatore "Salvino" Madonia and his father Francesco Madonia, the unquestioned patriarch of the Resuttana Mafia family in Palermo, were eventually brought to justice.
 According to a Mafia turncoat, Salvatore Madonia personally killed Grassi.
-A large trial in October 2006 saw thirty mobsters convicted of sixty murders dating back a quarter-of-a-century, with the Madonias convicted of Grassi's slaying.
+A large trial in October 2006 saw thirty mobsters convicted of sixty murders dating back a quarter of a century, with the Madonias convicted of Grassi's slaying.

-One hundred shopkeepers in Palermo publicly declared their refusal to pay extortion to the Mafia in 2006, not long after Mafia boss Bernardo Provenzano was arrested, with Grassi's widow Pina and children Davide and Alice in attendance at public rallies denouncing the Mafia jointly with the Addiopizzo movement.
+One hundred shopkeepers in Palermo publicly declared their refusal to pay extortion to the Mafia in 2006, not long after Mafia boss Bernardo Provenzano was arrested, with Grassi's widow, Pina and children Davide and Alice in attendance at public rallies denouncing the Mafia jointly with the Addiopizzo movement.

-His wife and children put up a placard on the spot where he was killed in the Via Vittorio Alfieri which says:
+His wife and children put up a placard on the spot where he was killed in the Via Vittorio Alfieri, which says:

 Here was murdered Libero Grassi, entrepreneur, brave man, killed by the Mafia, by the omertà of the associations of industrialists, by the indifference of parties and absence of the state.

 Every year on 29 August, people gather at the site to commemorate the act of Grassi and protest against extortion.